 A project led by Palaeobiology and Palaeoenvironments student Luke Meade, has revealed a new glimpse of the world when reptiles began taking over from amphibians as the dominant land animals.

 As well as lectures, tutorials and practical classes you will have access to extensive educational facilities across the School and University including library resources, a well-equipped map room, state-of-the-art laboratory and IT facilities, and purpose-built learning spaces.
 You will also have a wealth of opportunities to go out into the field; gaining hands-on experience on residential courses across the UK and overseas.

-We are home to the Lapworth Museum of Geology, brimming with more than 250,000 specimens some over 500 million years old.
-As one of the oldest specialist designated and accredited geological museums in the UK, this is an invaluable study resource.
-A £2.5m redevelopment of the museum, due for completion in early 2016, includes new galleries and innovative exhibitions to showcase exceptional objects that have not previously been displayed.
+We are also home to the nationally important Lapworth Museum of Geology, one of the finest geological collections in the UK, and an invaluable study resource.
+Following a £2.7m redevelopment project, the Museum includes new galleries and innovative exhibits to showcase exceptional objects that have not previously been displayed.

 Support during your studies